Connect with others who understand.

 Most people with multiple myeloma respond well to their first-line therapy (the first regimen used to treat their cancer) for around two or three years but eventually have a relapse.
 After the initial relapse, you can expect to undergo periods of response to new medications followed by subsequent relapses.

-First or second relapses may be considered early relapses if they occur soon after ending initial therapy.
+First or second relapses may be considered early relapses if they occur soon after initial therapy ends.
 A small number of people relapse within a year after initial treatment.
 A very early relapse may develop if you do not respond well to initial therapy, have high-risk disease (known as primary refractory disease), or relapse during maintenance therapy.

 • Your overall health